opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 ## Working with conversations and interactions

-When security is enabled, all conversations are in ML Commons exist in a "private" security mode.
-Only the person who creates a conversation can interact with that conversation.
-No other users on the cluster can see another user's conversation.
+When the Security plugin is enabled, all conversations in ML Commons exist in a "private" security mode.
+Only the user who created a conversation can interact with that conversation.
+No users on the cluster can see another user's conversation.
 {: .note}

 To begin using conversation memory, enable the following cluster setting: